Django Warmerdam

-Django Warmerdam (born 2 September 1995) is a Dutch professional footballer who plays as a left-back for Danish 1st Division side Lyngby Boldklub.
+Django Warmerdam (born 2 September 1995) is a Dutch professional footballer who plays as a left-back.

 Club career

 Warmerdam is a youth exponent from AFC Ajax.
 He made his professional debut at 24 November 2014 against NEC Nijmegen replacing Robert van Koesveld after 81 minutes in a 1–1 draw.
 In 2017 he transferred to FC Groningen after a season long loan spell with PEC Zwolle.

 After having spent three seasons with FC Groningen, Warmerdam moved to FC Utrecht on 3 February 2020 on a three-year contract, joining the club after the season.

 On 11 May 2023, Warmerdam signed a two-year contract with Sparta Rotterdam.

 In July 2024, Warmerdam joined Rotterdam rivals Excelsior on a two-year deal.
 On 29 August 2025, Warmerdam joined Danish 1st Division side Lyngby Boldklub on a 2-year deal.

 Personal life

 Django's parents got the inspiration for his first name from the Belgian jazz guitarist Django Reinhardt.